Sunday, September 29, 2019

 Museum, I thought, how cool.
 A little digging and I found--National Steinbeck Center.

 The Pearl (a 90-page short novel written as a parable) opens with a heart-warming yet simply written scene--the morning activities of a peasant family.
-Without Steinbeck stating it, you know that Kino (the father) is content you see it, you feel it.
-Kino loves his family with such force you want everything to be okay for them, you long for perfect happiness for them.
+Although Steinbeck doesn't explicitly say it, it's clear that Kino, the father, is content.
+You see it; you feel it.
+Kino loves his family with such intensity that you wish for their perfect happiness.
 But Kino hears the song of evil...
 The scorpion strikes, stinging Kino's son.
 Coyotito will die without treatment.
 Knowing this, Juana (Kino's wife) gathers brown seaweed and makes a poultice.
 'But the remedy lacked...authority because it was simple and didn't cost anything.' (p.
-15) The town doctor refuses to treat the baby because Kino is unable to pay.
+15) The town doctor refuses to treat the baby because Kino can't afford to pay.

 First published in Woman's Home Companion as